-Academic support
++ Academic support

 You'll have your own personal tutor while you're here who will support you to succeed in your studies.
 You'll also have access to our academic and wellbeing support teams who run regular workshops and one-to-one sessions on campus and online.

 Alongside this, we have a comprehensive bank of online study skills resources to help you make the most of your qualification.

-Module credits
++ Module credits

 On successful completion of your modules you'll gain academic credit that accumulates towards your award.
 The marks you gain in your third and final years may contribute towards your final degree classification.

-Teaching modes
++ Teaching modes

 The foundation year includes an internship using Hartpury's on-site facilities and industry links.

-les contain a mixture of scheduled learning - lectures, workshops, seminars and practical - alongside independent learning.
+The modules contain a mixture of scheduled learning - lectures, workshops, seminars and practical sessions - alongside independent learning.
 You're expected to dedicate at least two to three hours of independent study per contact hour.
-Some modules offer trips to locations, such as dog training

-facilities, to show students how their knowledge can be applied within the animal industry.
+Some modules offer trips to locations, such as dog training facilities, to show students how their knowledge can be applied within the animal industry.
 Some modules may also bring in guest lecturers to provide topical and industry-relevant talks.

 Year Contact learning Placement learning Independent learning

 Level three foundation year (year one) 30% 0% 70%

 Level four (year two) 29% 1% 70%

 Level five (year three) 23% 0% 77%

 Placement year - optional 1% 80% 19%

 Level six (final year) 16% 3% 81%

-Teaching contact time

-You'll receive a minimum of 15 hours scheduled contact time per week in your first two years (level three Foundation Year and level four).
-In subsequent years, scheduled contact will vary depending on the modules you select but is typically around 12 hours per week.

-Assessment and feedback
++ Assessment and feedback

 You'll be assessed through a mixture of written exams, practical exams and written assignments or coursework.
 Many of the modules will be marked based on a mixture of assessment types, whilst others will be based solely on one type of assessment.
 Feedback will be given with each assessment either via a feedback sheet or summary page, or via an academic tutorial.

 Year Written exam Practical exam Coursework

 Level three foundation year (year one) 28% 44% 28%

 Level four (year two) 43% 16% 41%

 Level five (year three) 53% 11% 36%

-Placement year - 0% 0% 100%
+Placement year - optional 0% 0% 100%

-Year Written exam Practical exam Coursework

 Level six (final year) 22% 4% 74%

 + Timetables

 Each year of this course is taught over two semesters, normally consisting of 12 weeks of scheduled teaching and then assessment weeks, with an overview below:

-- scheduled teaching takes place between 8:30 to 20:30 Monday to Friday
+• scheduled teaching takes place between 8:30 to 20:30 Monday to Friday

+12/10/2023, 14:52

+BSc (Hons) Applied Animal Science with Therapy (with Foundation Year) (2024) | University | Hartpury University and Hartpu...

 - Wednesday afternoons are normally reserved for sports and cultural activities

 - work placements may entail different days and hours

 - part-time students may need to attend learning activities five days each week, depending on modules selected

 - timetables are available during enrolment week

-View term dates ▶
+View term dates >

 EMPLOYABILITY